-Bread Machine Yeast vs Active Dry Yeast – What’s the difference and why does it matter?
+Bread Machine Yeast or Active Dry Yeast – What’s the difference and why does it matter?

 Our main focus in this article will be the difference between bread machine yeast and active dry yeast.
 It’s important for you to know how the different types of yeast work during the baking process.